microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

 The style guide applies to any new code written as well as code that is being refactored added to the `Passes` library.
 We do not rewrite existing code for the sake just changing the style.

-## Style discrepency
+## Style discrepancy

-In case of a discrepency between this guideline and `clang-tidy` or `clang-format`, clang tools rule.
-In case of discrency between this guide and any guides subsequently referenced guides, this guide rule.
+In case of a discrepancy between this guideline and `clang-tidy` or `clang-format`, clang tools rule.
+In case of discrepancy between this guide and any guides subsequently referenced guides, this guide rule.
 However, feel free to suggest changes.
 Changes will be incorporated on the basis that updated styles are apply to new code and not existing code.

 ## Naming